AlexMihai1804/AutoWatering/docs/SOFTWARE.md

 ## Next Steps

 - Explore the hardware setup in the [Hardware Guide](HARDWARE.md)
-- Learn about the Bluetooth interface in the [Bluetooth API Documentation](BLUETOOTH.md)
+- Learn about the comprehensive Bluetooth interface in the [Bluetooth API Documentation](BLUETOOTH.md)
-- Check out common issues in the [Troubleshooting Guide](TROUBLESHOOTING.md)
+- Check out common issues and solutions in the [Troubleshooting Guide](TROUBLESHOOTING.md)
+- Contribute to the project using the [Contributing Guide](CONTRIBUTING.md)

+## Documentation Version

+This software guide is current as of June 2025 and documents firmware version 1.6 with full Bluetooth API support.

 [Back to main README](../README.md)